Paradigm Aspect Links

 Old Testament Zechariah 13:3 And it shall come to pass, that when any shall yet prophesy, then his father and his mother that begat him shall say unto him, Thou shalt not live; for thou speakest lies in the name of the LORD: and his father and his mother that begat him shall thrust him through when he prophesieth.

 A third area where the force and impact of Jaynes' thinking was considerably weakened is his ignoring of planetary catastrophe.
-The major blow to the healthier operation of the bicameral mind and attendant telepathy was the great catastrophe that ended the Golden Age.
+We can postulate that the major blow to the healthier operation of the bicameral mind and attendant telepathy was the great catastrophe that ended the Golden Age along with the subsequent series of catastrophes.

 Another aspect of bicamerality is the ancient suppression of the self-consciousness alluded to in Loss and Recovery of Full Self-Consciousness

-The implications of the above linked page should astound us, and challenge us to start thinking outside the box of the modern mythology that has developed concerning the origin of Man and what really happened in our past!
+The implications of Jaynes' work and the above linked page should astound us, and challenge us to start thinking outside the box of the modern mythology that has developed concerning the origin of Man and what really happened in our past!

 Another major aspect of this bicameral brain-mind paradigm is that it proposes that the non-self conscious mind is the source for dreams and visions.
 Especially but not exclusively when the self conscious mind is shut down in sleep, the non-self conscious mind comes forth in creative activity that can be "experienced" and remembered.
 Occasionally, this activity is so real as to make the person think that they are dealing with objective reality.
 See Visions and Dreams

 The "second" brain-mind would be dedicated to a kind of public consciousness; it would be the foundation for the collective consciousness.
-This would act like a network and the vessel for all the information authorized or uploaded to it.
-It would act like a non-corporeal entity that would have all of its functionality dedicated to the service, support and well-being of the individual human members of the family.
+This would act somewhat like a network and the vessel for all the information authorized or uploaded to it.
+It could act like a corporate but non-corporeal entity that would have all of its functionality dedicated to the service, support and well-being of the individual human members of the family.
 It would act like a huge, viable database containing ALL knowledge of every individual in the collective, and possibly ALL paranormal power or ability, and be available with instant access for every individual.
 In this system, no individual would ever make a decision in ignorance of any corporate information.
 It would be a constant presence for safety and connectivity because it would act as the foundation for perfect telepathic communication from one to one, one to many, and many to one.
 ALL of this connectivity and communicational ability would be under the control of the individual, and the individual's sovereignty would never be violated.
 No one under ANY circumstance would be isolated or in danger.
+No one under ANY circumstance would be disempowered or disadvantaged.